diptavo/GAUSS/README.md

 GAUSS requires two input files

-- Gene-based p-value file in flat-text format, **without** headers.
+- Summary gene-based p-value file in flat-text format, **without** headers.
 The file should contain at least two columns: Gene-name and the corresponding p-values.
 An example has been provided: *example_gene_pval.txt*.
 The columns do not need to be in a particular order and there can be additional columns as well.
 Please use **Gene-Symbols** for the genes.

 - GMT file in flat text format, **with** headers.
 This file should be in the format as specified in *example_gmt.txt*.
 The first column contains the name of the gene-set, second column contains information on it (possibly URLs) and the thrid column contains the list of genes in the gene-set comma separated.

 # Prerequisites and download

-GAUSS was built using R (v 3.6.0).The GAUSS codes depend on several existing R packages: `optparse`, `data.table`, `gPdtest`, `POT`, `MASS`.
+GAUSS was built using R (v 3.6.0).
+In general any version of R `>= 3.5` should work.
+The GAUSS codes depend on several existing R packages: `optparse`, `data.table`, `gPdtest`, `POT`, `MASS`.
 Please download and install them prior to running GAUSS.
-Upon installing the required packages no further installation is necessary.

-The repository can be cloned as:
+The repository can be cloned and installed as:

 ```
  git clone https://github.com/diptavo/GAUSS.git